brookingcharlie/ml-dis/README.md

 ## Ideas for stepping through kinds of bias

 1. Train a basic model on all features.
-Point out incorrect predictions for race 'B' and show how we *don't have enough data* (e.g. only 3 records with other features inconclusive).
+Point out incorrect predictions for tribe 'B' and show how we *don't have enough data* (e.g. only 3 records with other features inconclusive).
    * **Lession:** We say it's accidental, then this is a cautionary tale about its impact if you don't check.